-Due to a manufacturing fault some of our brown recycling bins are splitting.
-If your brown bin has split we'll deliver a replacement free of charge and collect your damaged bin.
+Some of our brown recycling bins are splitting and becoming unusable.
+If your brown bin has split we will deliver a replacement free of charge and collect your damaged bin.

-Your household recycling can be placed in an alternative container such as your old recycling box or a hessian/jute bag.
-Do not use carrier bags or black bin bags.
+While you are waiting for your replacement bin you can still use the recycling service.
+We will accept recycling in alternative containers such as your old recycling box or a hessian/jute bag.
+Please do not use carrier bags or black bin bags.

 Frequently Asked Questions

 Due to a fault our brown recycling bins are prone to splitting.
 They can split at the sides, front or back.
 The splits are not caused due to the bins being mishandled by the collection crews.

 Why has the number of brown bins splitting increased?

 We don’t know why there has been an increase in the number of bins splitting however plastic is affected by cold weather and last winter we experienced very low temperatures.

 Why is it taking so long to get a replacement bin?